komiya-atsushi/zipzop/README.en.md

     $ zipzop NUM_ITERATIONS IN_FILE OUT_FILE

- -`NUM_ITERATIONS` ...
+ - `NUM_ITERATIONS` ...
 The number of times to work hard on compression optimization.
 Specify a number greater than or equal to 1.
 The larger the value, the better the compression ratio will be, but the processing time will increase in proportion to the value.
- -`IN_FILE` ...
+ - `IN_FILE` ...
 Specify the Zip archive you want to recompress.
- -`OUT_FILE` ...
+ - `OUT_FILE` ...
 Specifies the name of the Zip archive after recompression.
 Please note that it will overwrite the existing file and try to output it.

 Limitations